mwielondek/raycast-idea-tracker/README.md

 ## Load the Extension into Raycast
 1. Open Raycast and run `Extensions` → `Import Extension`.
-2. Choose the `raycast-idea-tracker` folder you cloned.
+2. Choose the `idea-tracker` folder inside the cloned repository.
 3. Raycast will add the extension.
 Launch it via `Idea Tracker` or the command palette entry **Open Idea Tracker**.

 Changes you make to the source files are reflected immediately when you re-run the command.